"I don't want my brain to stop working."

 "I had several dinners with him, hoping that what he said about getting billions of philanthropy for global health through contacts that he had might emerge," Gates explained.
 "When it looked like that wasn't a real thing, that relationship ended."

-He later acknowledged his leadership approach at Microsoft: "I was tough on people I worked with.
+He also acknowledged his Microsoft years: "I was tough on people I worked with.
 Some of it helped us be successful, but I'm sure some of it was over the top."

 The $200 Billion Pledge

-In 2025, Gates announced he would give 99% of his wealth—approximately $200 billion—to the Gates Foundation over the next 20 years.
-He also committed to increasing the foundation's annual payout to $9 billion by 2026.
+In 2025, Gates announced he would give 99% of his wealth — approximately $200 billion — to the Gates Foundation over the next 20 years.

 The Climate Pivot

-"I believe that if you show people the problems and you show them the solutions, they will be moved to act," he's said.
-Pure Type 5: trust the data, trust the logic, trust that understanding leads to action.
+Gates' response was pure Type 5: "I believe that if you show people the problems and you show them the solutions, they will be moved to act."
+Trust the data, trust the logic, trust that understanding leads to action.
+It's the same worldview that built Microsoft — and the same blind spot that tripped him up in the antitrust deposition.
+The Type 5 conviction that correct analysis should settle every argument.

 Bill Gates' mother ended the documentary about her son with a quote that captures his entire arc: